‘I’m The Face, baby, is that clear’

-Both songs talk in detail about ‘Ivy league jackets, white buckskin shoes’ and ‘side vents five inches long’ – both celebrate the idea that a ‘Face’ was a Mod tastemaker, someone others copied and looked up to.
+The record celebrates ‘Ivy league jackets’ and ‘side vents five inches long’ – helping create the idea that a ‘Face’ was a tastemaker, someone to copy and look up to.

-The New Yorker, The Economist, and if you like, The Lady, are definitive articles, fine examples of allowing an audience to reflect a brand’s identity as part of their own.
+The New Yorker, The Lawyer, and if you like, The Lady, are definitive articles, fine examples of allowing an audience to reflect a brand’s identity as part of their own.
 The NME’s value is surely as much to with its Enemy of The State alter-ego as any number of gig reviews.

-Which brings us to The Face, now to be relaunched after an absence of 15 years.
+Which brings us to The Face, now relaunched after an absence of 15 years.

-Announced a few weeks ago, this news has produced an outpouring of overheated media coverage, suggesting that the magazine was some kind of sacred chalice, changing lives and making stars of all who touched its hallowed pages.
+This news produced an outpouring of overheated media coverage, suggesting it was some kind of sacred chalice, changing lives and making stars of all who touched its hallowed pages.

-It was a great magazine, no doubt about that, but what really gave it such an attitude?
-And how will it make money this time around, given the existence of that thing called The Internet?
+But how will it fare this time around, given the existence of that thing called The Internet?

-Paul Gorman’s book The Story of The Face has plenty of details about its rise and fall, culminating with the then owner Bauer closing the title in 2004.
-It then sold the rights to Jerry Perkins, CEO of Wasted Talent for a reported £100k in 2017.
+Paul Gorman’s book The Story of The Face has plenty of details about its rise and fall, culminating with Bauer closing the title in 2004 and selling the rights to Wasted Talent in 2017.

-But if my own experience is anything to go by, there was still value in the brand.
-Why, even now, do I still have a big stash of Face magazines up in the loft?
-In my line of work I throw magazines away all the time, so why can I not let these go?
+Why, even now, do I have a big stash of Face magazines on my shelves?
+I throw magazines away all the time, so why could I not let these go?

 Somehow, I knew it was important.